How can the Online Helpline help me?

 - Referrals to both military and civilian resources in your area

-- SARCs/SAPR VAs, Chaplain, Legal, Medical/Behavioral health care services, military police, Veteran’s Suicide Prevention Lifeline, local civilian sexual assault service providers, and many others.
+- SARCs/SAPR VAs, Chaplain, Legal, Medical/Behavioral health care services, military police, Veterans Crisis Line, local civilian sexual assault service providers, and many others.

 - Information on military-specific policies, such as reporting options (Restricted and Unrestricted)